-The Authority utilizes true write-offs experienced over the three preceding years to estimate the current year allowance on the FFELP loans.
+The Authority previously utilized true write-offs experienced over the three preceding years to estimate the current year allowance on the FFELP loans.
+However, due to the recent increase in defaults the Authority changed its methodology for fiscal 2011 to instead utilize only fiscal 2011 defaults multiplied by three to estimate the current year allowance on FFELP loans.
 Up to 98% of the principal and interest within the Authority's FFELP loan portfolio is conditionally guaranteed by the Department of Education.